With 30 years in the industry

 In short, yes, your mortgage lender will need to know your credit score.
 Credit scoring is a system that creditors use to decide whether they will give you credit.
 Your credit score helps creditors decide how creditworthy you are or how likely you will repay your loan.
 In most circumstances, creditors will use your FICO scores during the loan process.
 Your score will fall between high risk (350) and low risk (850).
 Your credit score plays a big role in the loan process, and as such, your score must be accurate before submitting a credit report when applying for a loan.

 The answer to this question depends on how money you choose to put as a down payment on your home.
-On a conventional loan, if your down payment is less than 20% of the price of your home, your mortgage broker in Grant-Valkaria may require you to get Private Mortgage Insurance or PMI for short.
+On a conventional loan, if your down payment is less than 20% of the price of your home, your mortgage broker in Grant-Valkaria, FL may require you to get Private Mortgage Insurance or PMI for short.
 This insurance protects your lender in the event you default on your mortgage.
 The best way to avoid paying for this insurance is to make a down payment of 20% or more of the purchase price of your home.

 Mortgage Company Grant-Valkaria, FL